How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 Wealth management faces a parallel dynamic.
 McKinsey projects a shortfall of roughly 100,000 financial advisors by 2034 at current productivity levels, with advisor headcount having grown just 0.2% over the past decade.

-What this means at the candidate level: in our industries, experienced specialists — chief underwriting officers, controllers, fiduciary officers, senior planners, actuaries, COOs — are negotiating from a structurally stronger position than broad wage averages suggest.
-Industry-specific demand is the tailwind a national number cannot capture.
+What this means at the candidate level: in our industries, experienced specialists (chief underwriting officers, controllers, fiduciary officers, senior planners, actuaries, COOs) are negotiating from a structurally stronger position than broad wage averages suggest.
+Industry-specific demand is the tailwind a national number can't capture.

 For the current data on how that demand is accelerating, see our companion piece, The Frozen Job Market Is Thawing.